 The relevant public communications provider has ultimate responsibility for complying with these rules.
 If you are a network or service provider and are using a third-party data processor to process traffic data on your behalf, you need to take steps to ensure they comply with PECR.
 In particular, you should have a written contract setting out what the data processor is allowed to do.

-This is similar to GDPR contract obligations – but remember that to comply with PECR the contract needs to cover the traffic data of corporate subscribers as well as the personal data of individuals.
-See our separate Guide to GDPR for more information on general contract obligations.
+This is similar to UK GDPR contract obligations – but remember that to comply with PECR the contract needs to cover the traffic data of corporate subscribers as well as the personal data of individuals.
+See our separate Guide to UK GDPR for more information on general contract obligations.